What's inside a pianola

 The pianola action generally consists of a unit in the bottom of the piano which produces the vacuum called a bellow set, which has feeder bellows attached to pedals and reservoir bellows which are spring loaded,

 and a top action with 88 small pneumatics (bellows) which activate the piano keys.
 Each of these small key pneumatics is controlled by a valve (or two in a double valve type) which is activated by a hole in the roll as it passes over the tracker bar.

 There is also a system of tracking to keep the roll aligned with the holes and an air powered motor to drive the roll via a gearbox, a governor to regulate the air motor speed regardless of pedal pressure, and often other pneumatic/valve units for sustain and soft hammer rail.

-Link to which brand of player mechanism is inside your pianola Player piano makers
+Follow this link to find which brand of player mechanism is inside your pianola: Player piano makers

 A full player action restoration takes between 2 to 3 weeks full time work for pedal uprights – grands and reproducing players take longer.
 It is a very labour intensive business as can be seen by the pictures below: